Skip to content

 An example for the output is below:

-The meanings of the first to fourth columns are the same as those in the output from sstar score.
+The meanings of the first five columns are the same as those in the output from sstar score.
 The meanings of the remaining columns:

-- The src_samplecolumn is the name of the individual from the source population for calculating the source match percentage.
+• The src_sample column is the name of the individual from the source population used for calculating the source match rate.

 Settings

-By default, sstar assumes the reference allele is the ancestral allele and the alternative allele is the dervied allele.
+By default, sstar assumes the reference allele is the ancestral allele and the alternative allele is the derived allele.
 Users can use the argument --anc-allele with a BED format file (e.g. test.anc.allele.bed) to define the ancestral allele for each variant.
-If --anc-allele is used, then variants without ancestral allele information will be removed.
-Users also can provide a BED file (e.g. test.mapped.region.bed) defining non-overlapping mapped regions with the argument --mapped-region.
-Finally, users can use --thread to specifiy numbers of CPUs in order to speed up the calculation.
-If users do not specify numbers of CPUs.
+If --anc-allele is used, variants without ancestral allele information will be removed.